ppavan108/learningGuice/BindingAnnotations.md

         .annotatedWith(Names.named("Checkout"))
         .to(CheckoutCreditCardProcessor.class);
 ```
 Since the compiler can't check the string, we recommend using `@Named` sparingly.
+Defining your own purpose-built annotations provides better type-safety.

 ### Binding Annotations with Attributes

-Guice supports binding annotations that have attribute values.
-In the rare case that you need such an annotation:
-  1. Create the annotation `@interface`.
-  2. Create a class that implements the annotation interface.
-Follow the guidelines for `equals()` and `hashCode()` specified in the [Annotation Javadoc](http://java.sun.com/javase/6/docs/api/java/lang/annotation/Annotation.html).
-Pass an instance of this to the `annotatedWith()` binding clause.
+Guice supports binding annotations that have attribute values (like `@Named`).
+In the rare case that you need such an annotation we encourage you to use [`@AutoAnnotation`](https://github.com/google/auto/blob/master/value/userguide/howto.md#annotation) from the Auto/Value project, as properly implementing an annotation is error-prone.
+If you do decide to manually create a custom implementation be sure to properly implement the `equals()` and `hashCode()` specifications detailed in the [`Annotation` Javadoc](https://docs.oracle.com/javase/8/docs/api/java/lang/annotation/Annotation.html).
+Pass an instance of this class to the `annotatedWith()` binding clause.